25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Data-Structures.md

 A data structure is a way to store and organize data in order to facilitate access and modifications.
 No single data structure works well for all purposes, and so it is important to know the strengths and limitations of several of them.

+- Data can always be represented in many different ways.
+However, depending on:

+  - what that data is and what you need to do with it, one representation will

+  - be a better choice than the others.

 Data-structures can be envisioned as:

 1. Mathematical / Logical models / Abstract data-types (ABTs): Define data and operations but no implementation details.
 Abstract view.

    - _Example:_ An abstract data-type: List

      - Store a given number of elements of a given data-type
      - Write/Modify elements at a position (index)
      - Read elements by position (index)